 The successor to last year's Gear S2, the Samsung Gear S3 is the smartwatch for the new generation.
 With the Apple Watch Series 2 heralding serious new tech, the rest of the smartwatch crowd has had to up its game.

 For the Gear S3, Samsung has decided to offer up two designs.
 There's the more rugged Frontier for outdoor types that we've been testing out, and the Classic, which aims to be the more luxurious option of the two.
-Both still run on Samsung's own Tizen operating system and that rotating bezel makes a welcome return.
+Both still run on Samsung's own Tizen operating system and that rotating bezel makes a welcome return. .
+You'll be able to pair it with a Samsung phone, most Android phones, and now it even works with iPhones.

-That's joined by features like built-in GPS for sports tracking and sending out SOS alerts, a speaker to make calls, Samsung Pay to, well, pay for stuff from your wrist, and a bigger battery.
+It's also adding features like built-in GPS for sports tracking and sending out SOS alerts, a speaker to make calls, Samsung Pay to, well, pay for stuff from your wrist, and a bigger battery.

 Samsung has gone big on design and features, but has it built on what it achieved with the Gear S2?
 We've been living with the Gear S3 for the past couple of weeks to find out if Apple, Google and company should be casting an envious eye at Samsung's two new smartwatches.